ralfstx/minimal-json/com.eclipsesource.json.performancetest/README.md

 Display test results
 --------------------

-Along with the results, an HTML file is created that displays the results in a chart.
-This HTML file requires `d3.v3.min.js`, copy this file from http://d3js.org/d3.v3.min.js into the `results` folder.
+Along with the results, the HTML file `Benchmarks.html` is copied into the `results` directory to display the results in nice charts.
+This HTML file requires `d3.v3.min.js`, copy this file from `http://d3js.org/d3.v3.min.js` into the `results` folder.

 Some browsers may require the results directory to be mirrored by a web server, Firefox does not.